 Powerful individuals quiver in the face of people that are united for a cause.
-When a group marches and attracts others to join in that march the interlopers flee.
+When a group marches

-The traditional wildlife NGO (non-governmental organization) spends time raising money and marching to raise awareness of the poaching problem.
-In the end lots of people become aware of the problem but there is no solution that curbs poaching.
-What was surprising to the Slate Foundation upon a recent trip to Africa was that the majority of poachers were single moms that were simply attempting to provide for their children with the only resource they had at their disposal–endangered wildlife.
-When the group began exploring the causes of this poaching it became apparent that solutions existed that were manageable.
+there is no solution that curbs poaching.
+What was surprising to the Slate Foundation upon a recent trip to Africa was that the majority of poachers were single moms that were simply attempting to provide for their children with the only resource they had at

 The expedition was conceived to find the gorillas that have come under severe pressure due competing for life sustaining resources.
 When the Slates arrived the absence of any and all wildlife was eerie.
 Even insects were absent as they were being eaten by the villagers whenever they were found.
 What was also surprising was the communication network that exists without cellular phones or radios.
 News of the Slates travel reached the village hours before they did.
 The Slates arrived in time to curb the virtual destruction of everything in the area.
 When insects are absent, every shrub, plant or tree becomes fair game as a food source.
 The result is an ecosystem that is damaged with the inability to sustain life.